Zyrohex/.doom.d/README.md

                       org-list-demote-modify-bullet '(("+" . "-") ("1." . "a.") ("-" . "+"))
                       org-ellipsis "▼"))

-Other options for ellipsis &ldquo;▼, ↴, ⬎, ⤷,…, and ⋱.&rdquo;
+-   Other options for ellipsis &ldquo;▼, ↴, ⬎, ⤷,…, and ⋱.&rdquo;
+-   Extra options for headline-bullets-list: &ldquo;◉&rdquo; &ldquo;●&rdquo; &ldquo;○&rdquo; &ldquo;∴&rdquo;

 Add a when condition that only adjust settings when certain features are enabled&#x2026; This depends on where i&rsquo;m running Emacs from (eg: Terminla, X11 or native).

     (when (require 'org-superstar nil 'noerror)
       (setq org-superstar-headline-bullets-list '("∴")
             org-superstar-item-bullet-alist nil))

-Extra options for headline-bullets-list: &ldquo;◉&rdquo; &ldquo;●&rdquo; &ldquo;○&rdquo;

 Adding additional search functions